-Fair trade was chosen because it is a current that typically includes all four dimensions, i.e., social, economic, environmental, and political.
+Fair trade was chosen because it is a current that typically includes all four dimensions, that is, social, economic, environmental, and political.
 In addition, this movement challenges the negative impacts of the productivist model of agriculture.
 The cooperative and social and solidarity economy movements defend a broader notion of utility than that set by the utilitarian tradition.
 What is more, these movements support new models of entrepreneurship with civic and social purposes, just as the agroecological movement does.

-When it comes to the fair trade (FT) movement, both the historical North-South initiatives and the more recent North-North initiatives were considered.
-We referred to the World Fair Trade Organization (World Fair Trade Organization 2009), Ethiquable (Ethiquable 2011), and Bio Solidaire (Bio Partenaire 2011).
-For alternative agricultural models (AA) we referred to the following movements: organic agriculture via the principles developed by the International Federation of Organic Agriculture Movements, IFOAM (IFOAM 2009), and by Nature & Progrès Belgium (Nature & Progrès Belgique 2013); and peasant agriculture via the Fédération des associations pour le développement de l'emploi agricole et rural, FADEAR (FADEAR 2012).
-For the cooperative movement (CO) we referred to the principles developed by the International Cooperative Alliance (ICA).
-Finally, for the social and solidarity economy (SSE) we took the principles developed by the international research network on the social economy EMES (EMES 2011, 20-25) and those of the Walloon Council for the Social Economy (Centre d'Economie Sociale Université de Liège 2010), given the local context, while we chose Laville (Laville 2006) as the main scientific reference for the solidarity economy.
+When it comes to the fair trade movement, both the historical northsouth initiatives and the more recent north-north initiatives were considered.
+We referred to the World Fair Trade Organization (2009), Ethiquable (2011), and Bio Solidaire (Bio Partenaire 2011).
+For alternative agricultural models we referred to the following movements: organic agriculture via the principles developed by the International Federation of Organic Agriculture Movements, IFOAM (2009), and by Nature & Progrès Belgium (2013); and des agriculture via the Fédération associations pour le peasant développement de l'emploi agricole et rural (FADEAR 2012).
+For the cooperative movement, we referred to the principles developed by the International Cooperative Alliance (2015).
+Finally, for the social and solidarity economy, we took the principles developed by the international research network on the social economy EMES (2011) and those of the Walloon Council for the Social Economy (Centre d'Economie Sociale Université de Liège 2010), given the local context, while we chose Eme and Laville (2006) as the main scientific reference for the solidarity economy.

 Six themes covered in Table 1 are addressed in the agroecological literature.
-They usually are examined in a normative way as an horizon that the agroecological movement should follow.
-For this part of the review of the literature we mobilized articles which explicitly refer to agroecology and to food sovereignity.
-The latter is considered as the political framework which could allow peasants to put into practice agroecology (La Via Campesina 2015; Holt-Giménez and Altieri 2012).
-We shall briefly present how each theme is covered in this literature.
-With a relatively strong evidence, the environmental equity theme is seen as arising from agroecological principles defined by Altieri as well as from the little use of agro-chemical inputs in any agroecological farm (Nicholls and Altieri 2012; Gliessman 2007; Altieri 2003).
-Moreover, according to La Via Campesina, the human being is considered as part of nature and the cosmos.
-Commodification of any form of life is rejected (2015).
+They usually are examined in a normative way as a horizon that the agroecological movement should follow.
+For this part of the review of the literature, we mobilized articles which explicitly refer to agroecology and to food sovereignty.
+The latter is considered as the political framework that could allow peasants to put into practice agroecology (La Via Campesina 2015; Holt-Giménez and Altieri 2012).
+We briefly present how each theme is covered in this literature.

+With a relatively strong evidence, the environmental equity theme is seen as arising from agroecological principles defined by Altieri as well as from the little use of agro-chemical inputs in any agroecological farm (Altieri 2003; Gliessman 2007; Nicholls and Altieri 2012).
+Moreover, according to La Via Campesina (2015), the human being is considered as part of nature and the cosmos.
+Commodification of any form of life is rejected.

-The extreme reduction of external inputs in agroecological practices is considered as important for the environment as for promoting financial independence of farmers with respect to agroindustries (La Via Campesina 2015; Nicholls and Altieri 2012; van der Ploeg 2012; Koohafkan, Altieri, and Holt Giménez 2011; Gliessman 2007; Altieri 2003).
+The extreme reduction of external inputs in agroecological practices is considered as important for the environment as for promoting financial independence of farmers with respect to agro-industries (Altieri 2003; Gliessman 2007; Nicholls and Altieri 2012; van der Ploeg 2012; La Via Campesina 2015).